Roux-en-Y Gastric Bypass

 - Anastomotic stricture – It is important to keep the new connection between the stomach and the intestines small so as to achieve the right amount of weight loss.
-Sometimes this means the connection is too tight (less than 1 in 10 patients).
-If this occurs it may require stretching under endoscopy (camera into the stomach).
+Sometimes this means the connection is too tight.
+This complication occurs in less than 10% of patients and may require stretching under endoscopy (camera inserted through the mouth into the stomach).

-- Adhesions – any procedure in the abdomen can cause adhesions (scar tissue).
+- Adhesions – any surgical procedure in the abdomen can cause adhesions (scar tissue).
 This can occur any time after the operation and can sometimes cause problems with the bowel getting stuck or twisted.
-This may require hospitalization and may even require re-operation.
+Hospitalisation and repeat operation may be necessary.

-- Other - As this surgery affects the function of the gut, some patients are unable to tolerate adequate intakes of food which can result in the requirement of long-term nutritional support via intravenous methods, called TPN (total parenteral nutrition).
+- Other - As this surgery affects the function of the gut, some patients are unable to tolerate adequate intakes of food, which can result in the need for long-term nutritional support via intravenous methods, called TPN (total parenteral nutrition).

 - Failure of weight loss/weight regain – this usually occurs when dietary advice is not followed.
-If you eat too much food at once this can stretch the small stomach pouch making it easier to take larger volumes at meal times in the future.
+Regular over-eating can stretch the new small stomach pouch making it easier to eat larger volumes at meal times in the future.

 Dumping syndrome is a group of signs and symptoms that usually occurs due to poor food choices.
-It is the result of high sugar or high fat foods passing too quickly into the small intestine.
-Symptoms can include cramping, nausea, dizziness, weakness and fatigue.
-More information about dietary advice to avoid dumping will be provided during your visit to the dietitian.
+It is caused by high sugar or high fat foods passing through the stomach and into the small intestine too quickly.
+Symptoms can include cramping, diarrhoea, nausea, dizziness, weakness and fatigue.
+More information regarding dietary advice to avoid dumping will be provided during your visit with the dietitian.

-When you have a date for surgery, you will be advised to follow a very low-calorie liquid meal replacement diet for 14 days prior to surgery.
-OptifastTM is the recommended meal replacement product and is available from your local Chemist.
-The diet helps you to lose weight, particularly from the liver, and therefore optimizes the safety of the procedure.
-Your will receive more detailed information about this when you see the dietitian.
+After receiving your date for surgery, you will be advised to start a very low-calorie liquid meal replacement diet for the 14 days prior to your surgery.
+OptifastTM is the recommended meal replacement and is readily available from your local Chemist.
+The diet is intended to kick-start your weight loss prior to surgery, with the aim of reducing the size of your liver to optimise the safety of the procedure.
+More detailed information will be provided to you during your appointment with the dietitian.

-Most people will stay in hospital for three to five days after surgery.
-After the procedure you will start on clear fluids only (water, black tea, broth, juices).
-These will need to be sipped slowly in small amounts.
-An x-ray study is performed after the operation to check the size of the stomach pouch and to exclude a leak from the new connection.
-You will then be able to have free fluids for the rest of your hospital stay.
-During the next 4 to 6 weeks, while your body heals, you will gradually increase the texture and volume of the food you take.
-Further information, including a dietary guidelines booklet, will be provided at your appointment with the dietitian.
+Generally, patients will stay in hospital for 2-3 days following the procedure.
+After the procedure you will slowly sip clear fluids only (water, black tea, broth, juices).
+Once the size and function of the pouch is confirmed, you will be able to drink fluids freely for the remainder of your hospital stay.
+During the next 4-6 weeks, while your body heals, you will gradually increase the consistency and volume of food you eat.
+Further information, including a healthy dietary guidelines booklet, will be provided at your appointment with the dietitian.

-The first post-operative clinic visit will be arranged about 1 to 3 weeks after surgery.
-At this appointment your wounds will be assessed and any other issues will be discussed.
+Your first post-operative clinic visit will be arranged for 2-4 weeks after your surgery.
+At this appointment your surgical wounds will be assessed, and any other issues will be discussed.